-Well that’s on offer from both bodies, and it’s not just online, but in person too – at events, coffee mornings and training days all year.
+Well, that’s on offer from both bodies, and it’s not just online, but in person too – at events, coffee mornings and training days all year.
 Don’t underestimate the importance of having this in your corner, not just for detailing queries, but for business questions, equipment questions, and product recommendations even.
 The collective knowledge of hundreds of others in the same situation as you?
 That’s powerful.

 There are many other ways a trade body can help you grow.
 From pre-made forms and legal wording to business advice and coaching to discounts from associated traders and insurers.
 But it does still require work from you to be worthwhile.

 Trade associations can’t and don’t make your business work for you.
 That’s not their function.
 They can only support, enhance and promote what’s already there.
 For that reason, they’re not for everyone!
 Some prefer to promote on their own, some want to make their own name for themselves and some already have that network of support.
 But if you think even a tiny boost could make a difference to your detailing business, for the sake a pounds per month, wouldn’t it be worth giving them a try and see if it’s for you?

 Come and find out if it’s for you.